US proposes January start for Trump election trial | Politics

 U.S. Special Counsel Jack Smith's office asked a judge in a court filing on Thursday to start the trial on Jan.
 2 in part due to the public's interest in a speedy trial.
 Smith's office said that interest is "of particular significance here, where the defendant, a former president, is charged with conspiring to overturn the legitimate results of the 2020 presidential election, obstruct the certification of the election results, and discount citizens' legitimate votes."

-A spokesperson for Trump did not immediately return a request for comment.
+A spokesperson for Trump said Smith and the Justice Department "are blatantly playing political games," citing Trump's status as a front-runner in the 2024 election.
 Prosecutors also predicted it will take about four to six weeks to put forward the bulk of their case against Trump at trial.

 Trump last week pleaded not guilty to charges over the alleged election conspiracy.
 Smith's office said it is prepared to turn over to Trump by the end of August most of the evidence it intends to use at trial in a process known as discovery.